Ahmad Faraz: Early life

-Faraz was born as Syed Ahmad Shah on 12 January 1931 in Kohat, a son of Syed Muhammad Shah Bark.
+Faraz was born Syed Ahmad Shah on 12 January 1931 in Kohat, a son of Syed Muhammad Shah Bark.
+He belonged to a Pashtun Syed family.
 His brother is Masood Kausar, an ex Governor of Khyber Pakhtunkhwa, Pakistan.
-He was of Pashtun ancestry and spoke Hindko as his first language.Faraz had earlier moved to Peshawar from Kohat District with his family.
+Faraz had earlier moved to Peshawar from Kohat District with his family.
 He studied at Edwardes College, Peshawar and received his Master's degree in Urdu and Persian from Peshawar University.
 During his college life, the two poets Faiz Ahmad Faiz and Ali Sardar Jafri influenced him and became Faraz's role models.

 Literary work

 Faraz is credited for writing Pas Andaaz, Sab Awazain Meri, Khuwab Gul, Janan Janan, and Ghazal Bahana Karoon.

 Career

 Singers like Mehdi Hassan, Noor Jehan, Ghulam Ali, Pankaj Udhas, Jagjit Singh and Runa Laila greatly popularized his poetry by singing his ghazals in films and in live concerts.

 Ahmad Faraz served as Chairman of the National Book Foundation in Islamabad, Pakistan.